aristanetworks/avd-workshops/workshops/vscode.md

 ![VS Code Screenshot](assets/images/vscode_screenshot.png){: style="width:1000px"}

 ???+ note
-    You `Activity Bar` may have different icons for the extensions you have installed.
+    Your `Activity Bar` may have different icons for the extensions you have installed.

 ## Extensions

-These are tons of extensions to enhance your experience with VS Code.
+There are tons of extensions to enhance your experience with VS Code.
 Below is a list of recommended extensions that are commonly used.
 For a full list of available extensions visit the [VS Code Marketplace](https://marketplace.visualstudio.com/VSCode).

 - Markdown All-in-One (Yu Zhang)
 - YAML (Red Hat)